zowe/docs-site/docs/contribute/contributing.md

 #### Use headline-style capitalization for only these items:

 Titles of books, CDs, videos, and stand-alone information units.

 Example:

 - Installation and User's Guide
 - Quick Start Guides or discrete sets of product documentation

-#### Make headings brief, descriptive, grammatically parallel, and, if possible, task oriented.

-If the subject is a functional overview, begin a heading with words such as Introduction or Overview rather than contriving a pseudo-task-oriented heading that begins with Understanding, Using, Introducing, or Learning.

 ### Technical elements<a name="ui"></a>

 #### Variables

 Style:

 - Italic when used outside of code examples,

     Example: _myHost_